nasa/webgs/README.md

     cd into the webgs directory
     pip3 install -r requirements.txt

-Make sure you have installed node.js and npm. https://www.npmjs.com/get-npm Then install a simple http-server: https://www.npmjs.com/package/http-server
+Make sure you have installed node.js and npm. <https://www.npmjs.com/get-npm>
+Then install a simple http-server: <https://www.npmjs.com/package/http-server>

 Webgs is configured to use mapbox for the background display.
-To get an authorization key go to https://www.mapbox.com/ and create an account.
+To get an authorization key go to <https://www.mapbox.com/> and create an account.
 After receiving an authorization token open /webgs/MainJS/MapSettings.js in a text editor, and follow the instructions to update.

 Webgs is also setup to connect to Open Street Maps, and instructions are included in the MapSettings file for setting up an offline tile server.

-### Startup:
+### Startup

     Open a terminal and cd into the webgs directory then,